 Notification of absence due to sickness

-If an employee is unable to attend work due to sickness, they must inform the Clerk (or the Chairman in the case of the absence of the Clerk) by phone.
+If an employee is unable to attend work due to sickness, they must inform their line manager by phone.
 They must give their reason, the duration and expected date of return.
 This must be as soon as practical on the first day of absence.

 Regular contact must be maintained with the line manager during a period of absence.